davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v001 implements the re-draw of 1-4 cards using the key functions
 * AdditionalCoding_v002 keeps the most salient components of AdditionalCoding_v001 for next steps
 * AdditionalCoding_v002 populates and control-total checks array1-array5
+* AdditionalCoding_v002 assesses all hands assuming re-draws can replace the cards thrown away